German far right arrests reveal 'shocking' mosque attack plot - Journal du Cameroun

 “Anyone practising their religion in Germany within our legal order should be able to do so without being endangered or threatened”.

-According to media reports, the group planned to use semi-automatic weapons to ape last March’s attacks in Christchurch in New Zealand in which 51 people were killed at two mosques.
+According to media reports, the group planned to use semi-automatic weapons to copy last March’s attacks in Christchurch in New Zealand in which 51 people were killed at two mosques.

+Investigators learned about the plot from someone who had infiltrated the group, the reports said.

 The alleged leader of the group, which was known to the authorities and whose meetings and chat activity had been under observation, had detailed his plans at a meeting organised with his accomplices last week.